Bodyweight exercises can be a great choice for people who are interested in fitness but don’t have access to a gym.

 1. Stand in front of a step or bench and place your left foot on the step.

 2. Push your body up until your left leg is straight.
-Balance on the left leg while you flex your opposite leg at the hip and knee, then return to the starting position.
-That's one rep. Switch sides and repeat.
+The balance on the left leg while you flex your opposite leg at the hip and knee, then return to the starting position.
+That’s one rep. Switch sides and repeat.
 Continue alternating to complete 8-10 reps per side.